-Although this report focuses on reducing emissions in the power industry, there is still 45 per cent-near half of Hong Kong's final energy demand are satisfied by fossil fuels.
+Although this report focuses on reducing emissions in the power industry, 45 percent of Hong Kong's final energy demand is still satisfied by fossil fuels.
 Hence, the decarbonisation of power needs to be considered in conjunction with electrification.
 Government should promote electrification in Hong Kong alongside its decarbonisation of the power system to break dependency on fossil fuels and cut carbon emissions.
-Detailed recommendations regarding the electrification of transport and building sectors can be found in other reports.
-Only through a holistic, whole-society approach can Hong Kong achieve carbon neutrality before 2050.
+Detailed recommendations regarding the electrification of the transport and building sectors can be found in other reports.
+Only through a holistic, wholesociety approach can Hong Kong achieve carbon neutrality before 2050.

-ANNEX.
-SCENARIO SETTING
+ANNEX SCENARIO SETTING